coveooss/connectivity-library/Pendo Feedback/README.md

-# Indexing Pendo Feeback (Formerly Receptive.io) Using the Generic REST API Connector
+# Indexing Pendo Feeback (Formerly Receptive.io) Using the REST API Connector

 ## Use Case
 This example shows how to retrieve Features(cases) submit to the [Pendo Feedback](https://app.pendo.io/) platform and the comments on each Feature.